Adhithya99/awareness_programme/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Design: https://www.figma.com/file/pewRYH5eXid9oOTj43m4DZ/PAPER?node-id=0%3A1

 ## For Both:
 Please create a pull request in the tag of "Development" after completing your code.
 (I hope you both know what is Pull Request).
+For development purposes, use this repository as your base.
+Thanks!

 # Extremely Sorry 🙏